mashupgarage/MG-Eng-Playbook/standards/general/error-handling.md

 To address this problem, we should tailor error messages to specific scenarios like `There was a network error` for connection errors or `Failed to create post` for post related errors.
 The amount of specificity in detail will depend on the specifications of the feature or team conventions.
 As a project scales, it may also help to introduce error codes or custom error objects to record needed details.

 ## Provide proper logging

+As applications grow in complexity, it may not be enough to just look at error messages at the moment of the error.
+We need a system to persist or log the steps taken by the application to get a clearer idea of what happened.
+Most technologies have built in tools such as stack traces but in some cases it may help to use bug tracking tools such as `Bugsnag`.